Viborg FF: History

 Viborg Fodsports Forening was established on 1 April 1896.
 The club originally encompassed several sports, including cricket, gymnastics, boxing, and others.
 Football was not initially a sport included within the club; however, the club won Mesterrækken in 1924, which was highest football league on the Jutland peninsula in Denmark at the time.
-By 1929, as other sports had separated into other independent organizations, football remained as the club's only sport.
-For the next several decades, the club maintained an amateur status and competed in regional leagues, until joining the Danish 4th division in 1959 following promotion after several attempts.
+By 1929, as other sports had separated into other independent organisations, football remained as the club's only sport.
+For the following decades, Viborg FF competed in the regional Danish leagues before finally reaching the national divisions in 1959, when it qualified for the 4th division after several unsuccessful attempts.
 Erik Bundgaard was one player involved in the club's achievement, and his 421 matches played for the club were a record until 2008, when Jakob Glerup surpassed his mark.

-During the 1970s, Viborg FF was again relegated to the lower divisions of Danish football before returning to the 4th division.
-Since this time, the club has stayed within the upper tiers of the Danish football pyramid.
-Following several promotions, the club found itself in the Danish 1st Division, which was the highest level of professional football within Denmark at the time.
-After only one season, the club were relegated to the 2nd Division once more and would not return until 1989.
-Following an investment into youth football, the club once more returned to the top league in the country, the Danish Superliga, which had been created in 1991.
-Once more, however, the club were relegated after only one season once more.
+During the early 1970s, Viborg FF was relegated from the national divisions to the Danmarksserien, but returned to the national divisions in 1974.
+Since this time, the club has stayed within the national divisions of the Danish football pyramid.
+After a series of promotions, Viborg reached the Danish 1st Division in 1980, which was then the highest division in Danish football.
+After only one season, the club were relegated to the 2nd Division and would not return to the 1st Division until 1989.
+After several years of progress and investing in their youth football programs, Viborg returned to the top level in 1993, gaining promotion to the newly established Danish Superliga, which had been created in 1991.
+Once again, however, the club were relegated after only one season.
 In 1995, the club again returned to the Superliga where they would remain for more than a decade.